SergioPeignier/SubCMedians/README.md

 # SubCMedians
+Authors: Sergio Peignier, Christophe Rigotti, Anthony Rossi and Guillaume Beslon

 SubCMedians is a Subspace Clustering algorithm that extends the K-medians paradigm.
 SubCMedians is a simple hill climbing algorithm based on stochastic weighted local exploration steps.
 This median based algorithm exhibits satisfactory quality clusters when compared to well-established paradigms, while medians have still their own interests depending on the user application (robustness to noise/outliers and location optimality).
+Detailled description available in the paper "Weight-based search to find clusters around medians in subspaces" presented in the ACM SAC conference 2018.

 # Installation
 Dependencies :